rdfm/MDN-notes/Common_questions/2-CSS_questions/1-Basic/06-Pseudo-classes.md

 - preceded by a colon (:)
 - specify to style selected element, ONLY in a certain state
 - **EXAMPLES**:
-  - you might want to style a link element only when it is being hovered over by the mouse pointer
+  - Style a link element only when it is being hovered over by the mouse pointer
-  - a checkbox when it is disabled or checked
+  - Style a checkbox when it is disabled or checked
-  - an element that is the first child of its parent in the DOM tree.
+  - Style an element that is the first child of its parent in the DOM tree

 ```
 :active